-The Senso ActivBuds S-250 are portable and easy-to-carry around on your person.
-Their ear hook design makes them a bit less compact than typical in-ears but they're still fairly small, and you can fold them to easily fit into your pockets.
+The SENSO ActivBuds S-250 are portable and easy to carry around on your person.
+Their ear hook design makes them a bit less compact than typical in-ears, but they're still fairly small, and you can fold them to easily fit into your pockets.
 They also come with a decent carrying case.

-The Senso Bluetooth Headphones come with a decent hard case that will protect them from minor impacts, scratches, and falls.
+They come with a decent hard case that will protect them from minor impacts, scratches, and falls.
 However, the case shell is not as hard as some of the other hard cases we've tested but on the upside, it's compact and can fit into a pocket.

 The mid-range is poor sounding.
 The overall response is even and consistent, but with a 15dB tilt favoring low-mid.
 This makes vocals quite thick and unclear, and the overall mix muddy and cluttered sounding.